Tax Lien Sale Information

-County Tax Lien Sale: The County Tax Lien Sale will be held on November 3, 2022 at 10:00 am in the County Treasurer's Office.
+County Tax Lien Sale: The County Tax Lien Sale will be held on November 8th, 2023 at 10:00 am at the Dolores County Court House.

 The TAX LIEN SALE CERTIFICATE OF PURCHASE is ONLY A LIEN on the property and does not change ownership of the property.
 It is a negotiable document that is valid for 15 years.
 Interest is earned at the rate stated on the certificate with portions of calendar months considered as whole months.
 Premiums DO NOT earn interest.

 Assignment: A Tax Lien Sale Certificate of Purchase can be assigned.
 If you wish to assign it to a different investor, you can do so by completing the Request for Tax Lien Sale Certificate Assignment.
 This can be obtained by contacting the Dolores County Treasurer.
 Please note that if the person you are assigning your certificate to is not already an investor with Dolores County, they will need to complete all required documents as if they were registering as a new bidder.

 Subsequent Year's Taxes: After August 1st of each year, all tax lien sale certificate holders have first option to endorse the unpaid subsequent years taxes onto the certificate they hold earning the same rate of return.